-affect Such occurrences may global investors' risk appetite, resulting in asset selling pressure.
-Countries and economies are intertwined in commerce, services, and other forms investments, interdependence.
+Equity markets are volatile, and the first to get hit as the news headline f lows across the world contributes to market volatility.
+A geopolitical occurrence always causes a short- term reaction in the market compared to debt, gold, and currency, and equities are usually a volatile and high-risk asset type.
+As a result, the equities market's reaction to geopolitical concerns is more potent than other asset classes."
+In India's local markets, the VIX has r isen to 32, which is a short- term negative factor that causes r iskier assets 1 ike the stock to underperform. affect global Such occurrences may investors' r isk appetite, resulting in asset selling pressure.
+Countries and economies are intertwined in commerce, services, investments, other forms of and interdependence.
 As a result, a major geopolitical event in one world region initially has an emotional influence on markets in other nations, with the actual impact emerging later.

-Equity markets are volatile, and the first to get hit as the news headline flows across the world contributes to market volatility.
-A geopolitical occurrence always causes a short-term reaction in the market compared to debt, gold, and currency, and equities are usually a volatile and high-risk asset type.

-As a result, the equities market's reaction to geopolitical concerns is more potent than other asset classes."
-In India's local markets, the VIX has risen to 32, which is a short-term negative factor that causes riskier assets like the stock to underperform.

 The Volatility Index in India soared beyond 30%, reaching a 20-month high.
-Concerns over a potential interruption of Russian supplies pushed oil prices beyond \$120 per barrel.
-Geopolitical events involving big nations and strategic locations might disrupt supply lines, leading to anticipatory stockpiling and increased commodity prices.
+Concerns over a potential interruption of Russian supplies pushed oil prices beyond \$ 120 per barrel.
+Geopolitical events involving big nations and strategic locations might disrupt supply 1 ines, leading to anticipatory stockpiling and increased commodity prices.
 Such occurrences may affect global investors' risk appetite, resulting in asset selling pressure.

-VIGNESH RAM SS 2127420

-RUSSIA-UKRAINE WAR: THE BEGINNING

-The unannounced and unpredicted war between Russia and Ukraine has left world economies to witness the gradual destruction of the city of Ukraine, the new economic crisis, the downfall of major stock markets, and many more.
+$\boldsymbol{\mathcal{Z}}$ RUSSIA-UKRAINE WAR: THE BEGINNING The unannounced and unpredicted war between Russia and Ukraine has left world economies to witness the gradual destruction of the city of Ukraine, the new economic crisis, the downfall of major stock markets, and many more.
 Ukraine, a member of erstwhile USSR, became an independent nation in the year 1991 with the downfall of the Soviet Union.
 However, Russia views Ukraine as a combined state in their country but not an independent state though the latter gained independence long ago.
 Russia often stated Ukraine as part of its "sphere of influence," a territory.

-Recently, Russia sent troops and weapons to Kyiv, Ukraine, as the former took the close nexus between Ukrainian, the West, and NATO as serious provocations against Russia.
+Recently, Russia sent t roops and weapons to Kyiv, Ukraine, as the former took the close nexus between Ukrainian, the West, and NATO as serious provocations against Russia.
 The earlier non-NATO member, Ukraine, gathered the courage to join hands with NATO members and further expressed interest to become an EU member by 2024.

-Russian president Putin slammed the United States' unilateralism and humanitarian intervention policies at the Munich Security Conference in February 2007.
-The 2008 Russia-Georgia widened war the chasm between Russia and NATO even more.
+Russian president Putin slammed the United States' unilateralism humanitarian and intervention policies at the Munich Security Conference in February 2007.
+The 2008 Russia- Georgia war widened the chasm between Russia and NATO even more.
 NATO rejected Russian demands in 2008, and it wanted to revoke Ukraine as it became a member of it.
 Russia unsuccessfully tried several times to annex the Crimean Peninsula of Ukraine in the previous years.

-The United States' support for regime change, sometimes known as "color revolutions," was another friction area for Russia.
-Following the 2004 Orange Revolution in Ukraine, anti-Russian Yushchenko replaced pro-Russian Viktor Yanukovych, who wanted stronger ties with the EU.